An easy step-by-step tutorial showing how to cover a book with Kraft paper to protect the book, but also give it a

 Recently, I’ve been working on a Halloween project.
 (I know, it’s a little early, but we *love* Halloween at my house!)
 Anyway, I needed some “filler” pieces for one of my displays and came across a great image from This Little Sparrow showing stamped Kraft paper books.
-Then and there I decided that DIY stamped kraft covered books would be the perfect addition to my Halloween vignette!
-See below for full tutorial for how to cover a book!
+Then and there I decided that DIY stamped kpaper-covered books would be the perfect addition to my Halloween vignette!
+See below for full tutorial for how to cover a book with paper!

 The only materials I used were a roll of brown Kraft paper, wooden letter stamps and black ink.
 You could also use brown paper bags instead of Kraft paper, which would make this project almost entirely free!
 The downside to the paper bags, though, is that they have folds in them and are also thicker, so they don’t lay as flat and tight as the Kraft paper.